cylmat/docs/Top_golden_rules.md

 -
 1️⃣ Nullable

-Treat null as a design decision, not an accident
+💡 Rule: Treat null as a design decision, not an accident
-💡 Rule: Nulls are allowed at the edges (DB, API, input), NOT in the core logic.
+- Nulls are allowed at the edges (DB, API, input), NOT in the core logic.
+- Fail fast, not late : Null bugs hurt because they explode in random places.

 Bad: user.address.city
 Better: user.address?.city ??
 "Unknown"